-2.9 Adrenaline auto-injectors (AAI)
+1.9 Adrenaline auto-injectors (AAI)

 - Students at risk of anaphylactic reactions should carry a labelled adrenaline auto-injector (AAI) in an easily accessible place.
 In an extreme emergency, certain medications, including adrenaline auto-injection, can be given without the direction of a medical practitioner in order to save life. - An adrenaline auto-injector can be administered only to students who have been prescribed them.
-A list of students, with photographs, to whom the AAI can be administered will be placed in each Emergency AAI Kit along with a record of administration. - Students must carry their AAI with them, in an accessible place, at all times. - All students must have a second named AAI kept at the Reception of their teaching site (7-11, TIS or Sixth Form).
+A list of students, with photographs, to whom the AAI can be administered will be placed in each Emergency AAI Kit along with a record of administration. - Students must carry their AAI with them, in an accessible place, at all times. - All students must have a second named AAI kept at the Reception of their teaching site (Senior, International, Sixth Form, Milford).
 These will remain accessible throughout the day and the expiry date will be monitored by the reception team. - All boarders must have a third named AAI kept in their boarding house (or given to their host family).
 These will remain accessible when students are in boarding.
-The Head of House will be responsible for monitoring expiry dates. - Emergency AAIsDue to a worldwide shortage of AAIs it is increasingly difficult to obtain them.
-When they become readily available they will be stored as follows: - 7-11 site in Reception - \circ Sixth Form site in Reception - The International School in Reception - Milford Arts Centre - All boarding houses
+The Head of House will be responsible for monitoring expiry dates. - Emergency AAIs.
+Due to a worldwide shortage of AAIs it is increasingly difficult to obtain them.
+When they become readily available they will be stored as follows: - d'Overbroeck's Senior at Reception - o d'Overbroeck's International- at Reception - d'Overbroeck's Sixth Form site at Reception - Milford Arts Centre in coffee room second floor - All boarding houses

-2.10 Supply, storage and care of the emergency anaphylaxis kit
+1.10 Supply, storage and care of the emergency anaphylaxis kit